 - Deep integration with Microsoft 365, Google Workspace, and enterprise systems

-I tested Adobe’s AI Assistant with a complex legal contract.
-It correctly identified key clauses, explained obligations in plain language, and flagged potential issues.
+Adobe’s AI Assistant works with complex legal contracts.
+It correctly identifies key clauses, explains obligations in plain language, and flags potential issues.
 This capability alone could justify the cost for lawyers billing $300+ per hour.

 The Cost Problem